 Manure and litter waste from egg farms can be used by nurseries, home gardeners, landscape gardeners and other farmers as fertiliser.

-To avoid excessive odour and flies egg producers need to dry fresh manure to a moisture content of 25% or less (fresh excrete manure has a moisture content of about 70%).
+To avoid excessive odour and flies egg producers dry fresh manure to a moisture content of 25% or less (fresh excrete manure has a moisture content of about 70%).

-Biosecurity includes the practical measures egg producers can take to limit the spread of infectious diseases and pests, both within the farm and from one farm to another.
+Biosecurity refers to the practical measures egg producers can take to limit the spread of infectious diseases and pests, both within the farm and from one farm to another.